 This website is linked to Friends of the Earth’s national Clean British Energy Campaign, and is part of our own local campaign for the safe storage of nuclear waste.
 If follows on from our March 2013 Briefing ‘Towards a Safer Cumbria’, which shows how the government, regulators and Nuclear Decommissioning Authority have neglected nuclear waste in Cumbria.

 We issued initial ideas for this website as a report in June 2013 and invited comments from anyone and any institution interested in Cumbria’s future.
-We held a consultative conference in Cockermouth on 19th October 2013, where a whole host of suggestions were made for improving the plan.
-All these ideas and others sent by e-mail have been considered, and many are included here.
+Many of the ideas we received are included here, and we update the site regularly.
 But we hope the process will not stop there.
-Sustainability is also about democratic ways of working and we hope this will be the start of a county-wide conversation about the future of one of the most beautiful places in the country.
+Sustainability is also about democratic ways of working and we hope this will continue as a county-wide conversation about the future of one of the most beautiful places in the country.

 We have drawn inspiration from Germany, where nuclear power is being phased out and renewables are gradually taking over.
 Many Germans sense the economic opportunities of their Energy Transition, and believe their “energy revolution” is spelled j-o-b-s.
 (3)